openAgile/CommitStream.Web/doc/install.md

 This is a work in progress.
 As this evolves, we update this narrative.

 # Required software
+* First, use Git to clone this repo: https://github.com/openAgile/CommitStream.Web
 * You need [Chocolatey](http://chocolatey.org/) installed to run our installation scripts.
 * NodeJS.
 If you don't have it, type `cinst nodejs` from a prompt to get it.
 	* There are two special snowflake packages that need to be installed globally